jhpyle/docassemble/_docs/functions.md

 3. A callback function that will be run when the [Ajax] call returns.
    This function takes a single argument (`data` in this example), which is the return value of `json_response()`.
+4. (optional) A boolean value representing whether the action should cause any pending actions to be terminated.
+The default is `false`.

 {% include side-by-side.html demo="js_action_call" %}